by Joseph M. Lovretovich, Esq. November 15, 2013

 If your company has a layoff and reduction in force, you are not immune from it just because you are out on leave.
 If you would have been laid off if you were at work, your leave will not protect you.
 However, many times, employers take advantage of a layoff to get rid of disabled employees.
 You should definitely seek a lawyer to determine whether you have rights in such a layoff.

 There are many factors that must be looked at to see if your employer is properly characterizing you as an independent contractor.
-An agreement stating such is only one factor and absent other factors is meaningless.
+An agreement stating such is only one factor and absent other factors are meaningless.

 If you engage in misconduct, the fact that others have done it and have not been fired does not alone protect you from being fired.
 There may be a lot of reasons why you were fired and someone else was not.
 You should see a lawyer to see if the failure to fire another engaging in the same or worse conduct should be used to prove you were fired wrongfully.